fkie-cad/SNAFUzz/Readme.md

 _SNAFUzz_ is a snapshot-based fuzzer designed to attack the Windows kernel or userspace components.
 The system loosely consists of four components:
 - A custom hypervisor capable of booting Windows 11.
-- A deterministic full system emulator designed for fuzzing.
+- A deterministic full system emulator designed for snapshot fuzzing.
 - A builtin WinDbg-Style Debugger used to create snapshots and root-cause crashes.
 - A framework for implementing target-specific input injection code.